 This happy outcome was never certain.
-When the inaugural class matriculated in 2013, then-president of the College Pericles Lewis warned me that 0% (as in ‘nil,’ ‘nothing,’ ‘nada,’ or ‘goose-eggs’) of the entering students considered environmental studies as a possible major.
+When the inaugural class matriculated in 2013, then-president of the College Pericles Lewis warned me that 0% (i.e. ‘nil,’ ‘nothing,’ ‘nada,’ goose-eggs’) of the entering students noted environmental studies as a possible major.

 Peering down the road I imagine that we could draw up to 15% of future cohorts into the major, as many new ES courses come online.
-Already, our courses typically fill (or overenroll!), and ES students have birthed two organizations that are making a real difference: I’dECO and the Sustainable Solutions Network.
+Already, our courses typically fill or overenroll, and our students have birthed two organizations that are making a real difference: I’dECO and the Sustainable Solutions Network.
 More exciting projects are in the mix.

 Our students and faculty work together on environmental topics both local and global, drawing upon the natural sciences, social sciences, and humanities.
 Coursework and applied experience expose students to a range of environmental issues from the familiar, such as energy choices and climate change, to the less well-studied, like the rise of consumerism and the impacts of changing settlement patterns.

 To make all this happen, major coursework revolves around an area of specialisation (AoS) designed by students in consultation with their advisor in the third year of study.
 The AoS is supplemented by a rigorous one-year research or practitioner project, and is often informed by study abroad and internship experiences.